tl-its-umich-edu/react-ga-onetrust-consent/README.md

 # Usage

-As explained in the [overview](#overview) above, the `useGoogleAnalytics` hook will run at the root of the App component.
-If the application uses `react-router`, be sure that App is a child of the router component such as `<Router>` or `<BrowserRouter>`.

-Before the use of this code, prepare the variables necessary before the code runs any scripts:
-   1) Google Analytics Id
+As explained in the [overview](#overview) above, the `useGoogleAnalytics` and `useUmConsent` hooks will run at the root of the App component.
+If the application uses `react-router-dom`, be sure that App is a child of the router component `<BrowserRouter>` (usually imported as `Router`).
+Before the use of the Google Analytics hook, be sure to have the proper Google Analytics Id for the project you are using.

-   2) OneTrust Domain Script Id
-   3) Nonce (optional)
+For the U-M consent manager, settings such as `alwaysShow` and `developmentMode` can alter the behavior of the script.
+To learn more about these script settings see the [U-M Cookie Disclosure page](https://vpcomm.umich.edu/resources/cookie-disclosure/) under 'Banner Integration'.

-Here's an example of how this would be executed in an app using `react-router`:
+Here's an example of how this would be executed in an app using `react-router-dom`:

 ### index.js